aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

     Please select the default values of parameters by typing "Enter", with the following exceptions:
     - Parameter **AWS Region:** select a region supporting AWS IoT Core for LoRaWAN
-    - Parameter **Decoder**: select a decoder name according to a following overview:
+    - Parameter **ParamBinaryDecoderName**: select a decoder name according to a following overview:

     | Manufacturer | Device              | Decoder name       |
     | ------------ | ------------------- | ------------------ |